 Invoking your Fifth Amendment rights: One of the things must do if you have been arrested for a DWI is refrain from answering law enforcement official’s questions about the offense.
 You have the right to remain silent, and any information you give could later be used against you in court.

-Receiving counsel from a lawyer: Another thing you must do is to contact a skilled Bronx criminal defense attorney to begin building your case.
+Receiving counsel from a lawyer: Another thing you must do is to contact a skilled Bronx DWI arrest attorney to begin building your case.
 Do not answer any questions or speak with anyone until you are able to consult with an attorney.
 At The Law Offices of Elliot S. Kay, we have handled these cases in the past, and you can be sure that we will work with you to seek the results you need for your future.

 Attending an arraignment: After your DWI arrest, you'll be scheduled for an arraignment.
 This part of the process involves the judge reading the formal charges to you.
 During your arraignment, you could plead either not guilty or guilty.
-You can have a lawyer with you to help you understand the process and advise you on how to proceed.
+You can have a DWI arrest lawyer with you to help you understand the process and advise you on how to proceed.
 Know that in New York, you generally cannot arrange a plea bargain with the prosecutor for lesser (non-alcohol-related) charges.
 This is why it's especially helpful to have a skilled attorney in your corner, fighting the charges.

-Attending a refusal hearing: If you refused to take a chemical test after your arrest, you will receive a notice regarding the temporary suspension of your driver's license.
+Attending a refusal hearing: If you refused to take a chemical test after your DUI arrest, you will receive a notice regarding the temporary suspension of your driver's license.
 You will also be scheduled to attend a DMV hearing, which is held to determine whether or not your driving privileges should be revoked.
 If you do not show up, you're considered to be waiving the hearing, and your driver's license revocation will take effect immediately.
 The DMV hearing is separate from the criminal trial.
 This means that even if you are not found guilty of DWI, you could still lose your driver's license for up to 1 year (for a first refusal).
 The burden of proof is low during an administrative hearing, which is why it's crucial to have an attorney working to protect your best interests.